-"Quiet, comfortable and luxurious, but packs huge amounts of performance and can be genuinely fun to drive when you want it to be."
+"The Audi A8 is quiet, comfortable and luxurious, but packs huge amounts of performance and can be genuinely fun to drive when you want it to be."